 Building on Previous Research

-Since the seminal acoustic emanations paper over a decade ago, calculation power has vastly improved.
-Beyond simply better capability from hardware, previous research can be improved upon in three ways.
-1) This paper will attempt to recreate make the code be more portable, having the capability to travel from computer to computer.
-2) The number of keys can be improved upon.
-3) The methods and algorithms can be improved upon.
+Since the paper on seminal acoustic emanations was published over a decade ago, calculation power has vastly improved.
+Beyond simply better capability from hardware, previous research can be improved upon in three ways: 1) this paper will attempt to recreate and make the code more portable, having the capability to travel from computer to computer; 2) the number of keys can be improved upon; 3) the methods and algorithms can be improved upon.

-Almost all previous research was more a proof of concept rather than a real implementation.
+Almost all previous research was more of a proof of concept rather than a real implementation.
 The calculations were written in the proprietary environment Matlab, which can be moved to another computer, but with major costs to file size.
 This paper’s implementation of attack requires very little network communication.
 The code is optimized using the TensorFlow framework that tries to use GPU and multiple CPUs for its calculations.
-Writing an implementation in an open source language like Python furthers the success rate of implementing the attack, not just for Mac computers, but for other major operating systems as well.
+Writing an implementation in an open source language like Python furthers the success rate of implementing the attack, not just for Apple Mac computers, but for other major operating systems as well.

 The keyspace for which keylogging is done can be improved upon.
 All research referenced in this paper has only used 26 letters plus the space key.
 This paper attempts to implement a version that includes capitalizations, numbers, and some special characters to more accurately recover sensitive information like passwords.

 Finally, this paper will use machine learning libraries that were just released.
 This implementation uses Google’s TensorFlow (previously DistBelief), an interface for machine learning algorithms that was released in a stable version February 2017.
 The algorithms made available are optimized and can better utilize hardware such as graphics cards.
-Apple just announced at WWDC 2017 that it is releasing its own machine learning library for IOS that will communicate with Tensorflow making this implementation very portable to phones in the near future.
+Apple just announced at WWDC 2017 that it is releasing its own machine learning library for iOS that will communicate with Tensorflow making this implementation very portable to mobile phones in the near future.

 Literature search methods

-Implementation and capability goals were drawn mostly from previous scholarship research.
+Implementation and capability goals were drawn mostly from previous research works.
 For implementation, newer machine learning algorithms like LSTM implemented in this paper is considered state of the art, so there is not much scholarly documentation for it outside of high level mathematical papers.
-The machine learning frameworks for TensorFlow and Keras have excellent documentation and a very helpful community.
+The machine learning frameworks for TensorFlow and Keras provide excellent documentation and a very helpful community.
 Product vendors were interviewed to get a better idea of the capability of defenses that utilize machine learning, specifically Dark Trace.

 Presentation of information/evidence collected, including summary of data from literature